 The story didn't end with Shakespeare, either.
 Other people followed in Shakespeare's footsteps and further adapted the story, including legendary Japanese filmmaker Akira Kurosawa (in The Bad Sleep Well), Disney (in The Lion King), The Simpsons, and tons of English students on YouTube.
 And who knows?
 Maybe your adaptation will be next.

 Hamlet is having a teenage crisis.
 Okay, so he doesn't dye his hair and plaster pictures of Fall Out Boy all over his walls, but he does start wearing all black and talking to himself a lot—the 16th century equivalent of keeping a video diary.
-He's got a crush on a girl who might be cheating on him; he doesn't like the guy his mom remarried; and he feel a lot of pressure to live up to his dad's expectations.
+He's got a crush on a girl who might be cheating on him; he doesn't like the guy his mom remarried; and he feels a lot of pressure to live up to his dad's expectations.

 In other words, Hamlet is just like us.
 Sure, he's got bigger problems.
 (And ghosts.)
 But his mysterious inner life, his roller coaster of emotions, his struggle to figure out what to do with his life, his conflicted feelings about his parents—this is the stuff that every coming-of-age novel (and movie) is made of.